 Creating a marketing slogan | Avoiding biases | “Create a gender-neutral and inclusive marketing slogan for a new smartphone, emphasizing its innovative features without using stereotypes or discriminatory language.” | This prompt explicitly addresses potential biases and provides guidance on the desired tone and content. |

 Well-crafted prompts can guide LLMs to produce responses in specific formats or structures.
-This is particularly useful when you need information presented in a certain way, such as bullet points, numbered lists, or tables.

 For example: